iann0036/tf-cfn-provider/docs/providers/azurerm/BatchPool.md

 `UserIdentity` - (Required) A `UserIdentity` block that describes the user identity under which the start task runs.

-`UserName` - (Optional) The username to be used by the Batch pool start task.

-`AutoUser` - (Optional) A `AutoUser` block that describes the user identity under which the start task runs.
+### AutoUser Properties

 `ElevationLevel` - (Optional) The elevation level of the user identity under which the start task runs.
 Possible values are `Admin` or `NonAdmin`.
 Defaults to `NonAdmin`.

 `Scope` - (Optional) The scope of the user identity under which the start task runs.
 Possible values are `Task` or `Pool`.
 Defaults to `Task`.

+### UserIdentity Properties

+`UserName` - (Optional) The username to be used by the Batch pool start task.

+`AutoUser` - (Optional) A `AutoUser` block that describes the user identity under which the start task runs.

+### AutoScale Properties

+`EvaluationInterval` - (Optional) The interval to wait before evaluating if the pool needs to be scaled.
+Defaults to `PT15M`.

+`Formula` - (Required) The autoscale formula that needs to be used for scaling the Batch pool.

 ## Return Values